liakos199/potaki/documentation/owner-features.md

 Operation: Update

-Input (Form): id (drink option ID), Subset of drink_options.Update fields.
+Input (Form): id (drink option ID), Subset of drink_options.Update fields (e.g., price, type, name).

 Input (Implicit): bar_id (for authorization check).

-Frontend Validation: zod schema for the update form.
+Frontend Validation: Zod schema for the update form.

 Frontend Mutation: useMutation to update, invalidating the list query on success.
 Triggered from an "Edit" action on a specific drink in the list.